-At the end of a paper, in the Conclusions section, many authors tend to finish up rather abruptly, simply listing off summary points:
+At the end of a paper, in the Conclusions section, many authors tend to finish up rather abruptly, simply listing off summary points: × Finally our results for Au-coated nodes show

-➤ Finally, our results for Au-coated nodes show only minor improvement in speed.
+× Finally, our results for Au-coated nodes show only minor improvement in speed.

-The Conclusions section must not only summarize results but also outline a larger significance, i.e., why the paper is important:

-O In this work, we demonstrated that a sensor network's speed can be greatly increased without the need for complicated processes.
+The Conclusions section must not only summarize results but also outline a larger significance, i.e., why the paper is important: O In this work, we demonstrated that a sensor network's speed can be greatly increased iuicului, diey are not arways interchangeable.